pantrypoints/sp/content/en/research/galileo/two/day-2.md

 {{< /l >}}

-SAGR.
+{{< r a="Sagredo" >}}
 Or truly, if it seemed to them that they staked too much of their own reputation and of Aristotle's in confessing that they did not know this or that conclusion discovered by someone else, would it not be a lesser evil for them to seek it among his texts by the collection of various of these according to the practice recommended by Simplicio?
 For if all things that can be known are in these texts, then it must follow that they can be discovered there.
+{{< /r >}}